FAQs for Business

 When is the litter tax due?
 What return do I file?

 The litter tax is reported on Form 200, which must be filed by May 1 of each year.

 The tax is imposed at a rate of $10 per business establishment.
 An additional tax of $15 per business establishment is imposed on businesses that manufacture, sell or distribute groceries, soft drinks, or beer.

 What are the penalties for late filing of Form 200, or late payment of the tax?

 If Form 200 is filed after May 1, or if the tax due is paid after that date, the penalty is 100 percent of the tax due.
 In addition, interest will be accrued on the tax due with the return from the due date through the date of payment.

 Where can I get litter tax forms and instructions?

 The Department of Taxation mails preprinted returns to all registered litter tax filers each year.
-If you have not received your forms by April 1, you should call our Customer Service Section at (804) 367-8037.
-You can also download Form 200 from this web site, call our Forms Unit at (804) 440-2541, or visit our office in Richmond.
+If you have not received your forms by April 1, you should call our Customer Service Section at (804) 367-8037 or download Form 200 from this web site.